 - Impairment of cognitive abilities – binge drinking has been found to destroy the nervous system leading to malfunctions, involuntary tremors, and central nervous system breakdown.

 - Painful gouts – this Arthritic disease is prominent in men within the age range of 30-60

 - Colon cancer – colorectal cancer is a digestive system disorder which is very severe and can lead to death.

-- Cancer of the liver – a common disease related with alcohol craving is Liver Cirrhosis which stands a significant risk of developing into cancer of the liver.
+- Cancer of the liver – a common disease related to alcohol craving is Liver Cirrhosis which stands a significant risk of developing into cancer of the liver.

 - Weak erection – the loss of Libido along with infertility and other sexual reproductive issues are at an all-time high amongst perpetual drinkers.

 - Infertility risks – alcohol decreases the possibility of pregnancy in women.
 It could also lead to a lack of ovulation (Anovulation), Hyperprolactinemia (an inhibitor of fertility with excessive production of breast milk) and Luteal Phase Defect (impaired development of endometrium)